redox-os/website/content/news/this-month-240731.md

 - Ribbon added explanation comments on most configuration files of the build system.
 - Wildan Murdock copied the instructions to build a recipe with relibc on the relibc README.
 - Ribbon did a big cleanup of the comments on the configuration files of the build system.
+- Ribbon updated the screenshots of the `redox` repository README.

+## Website Improvements

+- Now the Home page is clear that we aim to be a complete Linux/BSD alternative.
+- The RedoxFS section context on the FAQ was fixed.
+- Some sections of the FAQ were improved.

 ## Join us on Matrix Chat